badams97/Sprayer_Chassis_Features/README.md

 ### Random Forest Model

-In machine learning applications, a random forest is defined as a "meta estimator that fits a number of classifying decision trees on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting."
+In machine learning applications, a random forest is defined as a "meta estimator that fits a number of classifying **decision trees** on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting."

-In other terms, "random forest, like its name implies, consists of a large number of individual decision trees that operate as an ensemble.
-Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes the model’s prediction."
+In other terms, "random forest, like its name implies, consists of a large number of individual decision trees that operate as an **ensemble**.
+Each individual tree in the random forest spits out a class prediction and the class with the **most votes** becomes the model’s prediction."

-The random forest classifier was chosen for this analysis due to its ability to extract and quantify feature importance.
+The random forest classifier was chosen for this analysis due to its ability to extract **feature importance**.
+By quantifying which chassis suspension features are the most important when classifying boom height performance, the product development process can prioritize chassis designs that focus on these highest ranked features.

 ```yml
 title: [The title of your site]